Ukraine’s industrial output jumped 4.8% y/y in December

 At the same time, the output in machinery declined 3.3% y/y (vs. a 15.3% y/y plunge in November), while food production slid 1.7% y/y (5.4% y/y in November), Concorde Capital commented.

-The growth in mining accelerated to 5.4% y/y from 1.8% y/y in the prior month driven by a surge in iron ore production of 20.0% y/y.
+The growth in mining accelerated to 5.4% y/y from 1.8% y/y in the previous month, driven by a surge in iron ore production of 20.0% y/y.

 At the same time, coal production fell 2.3% y/y and oil & gas production dropped 4.5% y/y.
 The supply of electricity & natural gas accelerated to 15.8% y/y from 10.0% y/y growth in November.

-Regionally, the steepest growth in December was observed in the Ukraine-controlled Donetsk (23.7% y/y), Odesa (22.2% y/y), and Vinnytsia (18.9% y/y) regions.
+Regionally, the steepest growth in December was observed in the Ukraine-controlled Donetsk (23.7% y/y), Odesa (22.2% y/y) and Vinnytsia (18.9% y/y) regions.
 Seven out of 25 regions posted a decline in industrial output.
 It dropped the most in Rivne (-28.6% y/y), Mykolayiv (-13.1% y/y) and Ukraine-controlled Luhansk (-12.9% y/y).

 “The result of Ukraine’s industrial production in 2021 will largely depend on how long the favourable external conditions for iron ore and metals producers last.
 Meanwhile, domestically oriented producers are not likely to advance a lot, and any growth they experience will just be a bounce after the recession of 2020.
 We expect Ukraine’s industrial output will advance 6.5% y/y in 2021,” Akhtyrko added.